Associate Professor for Health Care Management

-Uma Kelekar is an Associate Professor of Healthcare Management at the School of Business Administration of Marymount University.
+Uma Kelekar is an Associate Professor of Healthcare Management at the School of Business of Marymount University.
 She teaches graduate-level courses in healthcare reimbursement, health economics, data analysis, and epidemiology.
-She serves as the program director and chair of the Healthcare Management department.

-Uma has extensive research experience in the healthcare field pertaining to the themes of policy, public finance, economics, and epidemiology.
-She has presented her work at various academic and practitioners’ conferences including meetings of the American Public Health Association, American Society of Health Economists, National Oral Health Conference, and Society for Benefit-Cost Analysis.
-She has published book chapters and articles in journals such as Health Policy and Planning, Preventive Medicine, Preventing Chronic Disease, Health Behavior and Policy Review, and Journal of American Dental Association (JADA).
+Uma has presented her work at various academic and practitioners’ conferences including meetings of the American Public Health Association, American Society of Health Economists, National Oral Health Conference, and Society for Benefit-Cost Analysis.
+She has published book chapters and articles in journals such as Health Policy and Planning, Preventive Medicine, Preventing Chronic Disease, Health Behavior and Policy Review, The Western Journal of Emergency Medicine, and Journal of American Dental Association (JADA).

 She has a PhD in Public Policy from George Mason University.
 Her undergraduate and masters are in economics from India.

 My research pertains to the following themes: Health Economics and Policy Healthcare costs and access Local governments’ healthcare spending Health Services Research Older Adult Mortality Trends in older adult falls Association of falls with chronic conditions Public Health Dentistry Emergency Department Use and Costs Opioid Prescriptions in the ED